jrobalino/udacity-vr/docs/index.md

 | Player Satisfaction | "Did I win?" | Add win audio and scoreboard |
 | Player Satisfaction | "Is that it?" | Give players the ability to  make the game longer or more difficult |

-Thanks to Francisco (regular gamer, some VR experience), Stuart (nongamer, little VR experience), Trini (mobile gamer, no VR experience), and Rusty (light gamer, no VR experience, and prone to simulator sickness)!
+Thanks to Francisco (regular gamer, some VR experience), Stuart (nongamer, little VR experience), Trini (mobile gamer, no VR experience), and Rusty (light gamer, no VR experience, and prone to simulator sickness) for being the brave test subjects!

 ### Breakdown of Final Piece
 By way of an iterative design process and in response to user feedback, the final game features the following components: